 Bank Capital Regulation in a Zero Interest Environment

-How do near-zero deposit rates affect (optimal) bank capital regulation and risk taking?
-I study these questions in a tractable, dynamic equilibrium model, in which forward-looking banks compete imperfectly for deposit funding, subject to a (zero) lower bound constraint on deposit rates (ZLB).
-At the ZLB, capital requirements become less effective in curbing excessive risk-taking incentives, as they disproportionately hurt franchise values.
-As a consequence, optimal dynamic capital requirements vary with the level of interest rates if the ZLB binds occasionally.
-Subsidizing bank funding costs at the ZLB dampens risk-taking, but may reduce overall welfare.
+How do near-zero interest rates affect optimal bank capital regulation and risk-taking?
+I study this question in a dynamic model, in which forward-looking banks compete imperfectly for deposit funding, but households do not accept negative deposit rates.
+When deposit rates are constrained by the zero lower bound (ZLB), tight capital requirements disproportionately hurt franchise values and become less effective in curbing excessive risk-taking.
+As a result, optimal dynamic capital requirements vary with the level of interest rates if the ZLB binds occasionally.
+Higher inflation and unconventional monetary policy can alleviate the problem, but their overall welfare effects are ambiguous.

-Keywords: Zero lower bound, search for yield, capital regulation, bank competition, risk shifting, franchise value
+Keywords: zero lower bound, search for yield, capital regulation, bank competition, risk shifting, franchise value, monetary policy

 Suggested Citation: Suggested Citation